 Why you cannot put Kanata in the Autostart folder

 To start Kanata automatically with Windows, the Autostart folder is the obvious first choice — but it has a limitation.
-Kanata (LLHook version) only becomes active after login.
-While placing a shortcut in the Autostart folder works for most applications, it will not work for Kanata when you need to run it with administrator rights — which is required for Kanata to function in Terminal windows or other programs that run elevated.
+While placing a shortcut in the Autostart folder works for most applications, it will not work for Kanata when you need to run it with administrator rights — which is required for Kanata to function in terminal windows or other programs that might need to run elevated.

 Using Task Scheduler to automatically start Kanata at login

-Save the Kanata executable in a folder where you keep your portable applications.
-A convenient location for most Windows users is something like
+1. Save the Kanata executable in a folder where you keep your portable applications.
+A convenient location for most Windows users is something like C:\portableApps\Kanata\kanata_windows_gui_winIOv2_x64.exe.

-.kbdconfig files in the same folder.
-If you use only one config file, naming itkanata.kbdis most convenient, as Kanata will find it automatically.
+2. Store your Kanata .kbd config files in the same folder.
+If you use only one config file, naming it kanata.kbd is most convenient, as Kanata will find it automatically.
 You can also use multiple config files with freely chosen names.
-I use three: two for different keyboard layouts, and a third empty config file that effectively disables Kanata — useful for quick debugging or when someone else needs to use your PC with the default layout. -
+I use three: two for different keyboard layouts, and a third empty config file that effectively disables Kanata — useful for quick debugging or when someone else needs to use your PC with the default layout.

 and fill in the following details:

 Why add a startup delay?
 A delay ensures Kanata does not launch before all required Windows components have loaded.
 Starting too early can cause Kanata to malfunction — for example, some key remaps may not respond, or the taskbar icon may not appear.
 Both issues are resolved with a sufficient delay.
 Experiment with different values to find what works for your system.
-On my ARM64 laptop a 30-second delay is enough, while my x86 machine needs 45 seconds.
+On my ARM64 laptop a 15-second delay is enough, while my x86 machine needs 45 seconds to be on the safe side.
 Windows appears to reach a ready state faster on ARM64.

 and configure the path and parameters to match your setup: